Berzeck/Nulstar-v0/Documents/Protocol/Message Protocol.md

 |ResponseMaxSize|An unsigned integer which specifies the maximum number of objects that the method should return, a value of 0 (the default) means no limit.|
 |RequestMethods|An array that holds all methods being requested with their respective parameters.|

-> `RequestType` default is 1.
+> `RequestType` default is `1`.
 > - 1: The Microserver that made the request expects only the Response.
 > - 2: The Microserver that made the request expects an Ack and the Response.
 > - 3: The Microserver that made the request expects only an Ack.
 > - 4: The Microserver that made the request does not expect any related message.

 > `SubscriptionEventCounter` For example, if the requested method is GetHeight and this parameter is set to 5 then the service will send back responses only after 5 blocks have been processed.
-                             0 means the method should send a Response only once; this is the default value.
+                             `0` means the method should send a Response only once; Default value is `0`.

-> `SubscriptionPeriod` For example, if the requested method is GetHeight and this parameter is set to 5 then the service will send back responses only after 5 seconds have passed.
+> `SubscriptionPeriod` For example, if the requested method is GetHeight and this parameter is set to 5 then the service will send back responses only after 5 blocks have been processed.
-                       0 means the method should send a Response only once; this is the default value.
+                                                    `0` means the method should send a Response only once; Default value is `0`.

-> `SubscriptionRange` If the event defined in the target microservice returns a number, this is a string that represents the set of numbers that will trigger a Response.
+> `SubscriptionRange` If the event defined in the target micro service returns a number, this is a string that represents the set of numbers that will trigger a Response.
-> If the pair starts or ends with “(“ or “)” respectively then it means that the number is not included, if the pair pair starts or ends with “[“ or “]” respectively then it means that the number is included.
+> If the pair starts or ends with “(“ or “)” respectively then it means that the number is not included, if the pair pair starts or ends with "\[" or "]" respectively then it means that the number is included.
 > Example: Assume we only want to be notified only when the balance is equal or greater to 1000.
-Then the getbalance request should be sent with “[1000, )” string as SubscriptionRange parameter.
+Then the `getbalance` request should be sent with "[1000, )" string as SubscriptionRange parameter.

 ### Unsubscribe